planetis-m/breakout/README.md

 ## Entity management was redesigned

 The original codebase when updating a system or creating a new entity, it iterates up to ``MAX_ENTITIES``.
-This was eliminated by using a special data structure.
+This was eliminated by using a specialized data structure.

-For entity management (creation, deletion) a ``slotmap`` data structure is used.
+For entity management (creation, deletion) a ``SlotMap`` is used.
 It also holds a dense sequence of ``set[HasComponent]`` which is the "signature" for each entity.
 A signature is a bit-set describing the component composition of an entity.
-This is used for iterating over all entities, skipping the ones that don't match a system's registered components.
+This is used for iterating over all entities, skipping the ones that don't match a system's "registered" components.
 These are encoded as `Query`, another bit-set and the check performed is: `signature * Query == Query`.

 ## Fixed timestep with interpolation